Salesforce-VyTien/acceptance-tests/README.md

 ## Installation

-You'll need composer.
+You'll need Composer.
 If you don't have it, install it globally from https://getcomposer.org/download/.

 Clone this repo.
 Run `composer install` to download the dependencies into the vendor directory.